netbox-community/go-netbox/docs/ProviderAccount.md

 ### NewProviderAccount

-`func NewProviderAccount(id int32, url string, display string, provider Provider, account string, created NullableTime, lastUpdated NullableTime, ) *ProviderAccount`
+`func NewProviderAccount(id int32, url string, display string, provider BriefProvider, account string, created NullableTime, lastUpdated NullableTime, ) *ProviderAccount`

 NewProviderAccount instantiates a new ProviderAccount object This constructor will assign default values to properties that have it defined,